vojtechkral/bard/doc/book/project.md

 ```

 Here you can configure the book's main title, its subtitle (optional),
-the label to be used for choruses and a 'title note', which is a small piece of text
+the label to be used for choruses, and a 'title note', which is a small piece of text
 on the bottom of the title page (optional).

-See the [bard.toml reference](./bard.toml.md) for full list of options.
+See the [bard.toml reference](./bard.toml.md) for the complete list of options.

 ### Building the book and next steps

-To build the project use the following command:
+To build the project, use the following command:

 ```bash
 bard make
 ```

-If everything went well, you should now see a PDF and an HTML file in the `output` directory.
+If everything went well, you should see a PDF and an HTML file in the `output` directory.

-Once you are happy with the way the project is set up,
-you'll probably want to start [Writing Songs](./songs.md)...
+Once you are happy with how the project is set up, you'll probably want to start [Writing Songs](./songs.md).